Ayushh1023/CipherPay/README.md

 - Crypto Watchlist and Investing Options

-## Proposals for Release 2
+## Release 2 && 3
 - Login Authentication
+- Native Section Prototype

+## Proposals for Release 4
+- Crypto Wallets Integration
-- Crypto Payments and INR Payments
+- Enabling and Integration of UPI Payments in the Native Section of the App